أبو الهول

 ( Great Sphinx of Giza )

-The Great Sphinx of Giza is a limestone statue of a reclining sphinx, a mythical creature with the head of a human, and the body of a lion.
+The Great Sphinx of Giza is a limestone statue of a reclining sphinx, a mythical creature with the head of a human and the body of a lion.
 Facing directly from west to east, it stands on the Giza Plateau on the west bank of the Nile in Giza, Egypt.
 The face of the Sphinx appears to represent the pharaoh Khafre.
+The original shape of the Sphinx was cut from the bedrock, and has since been restored with layers of limestone blocks.
+It measures 73 m (240 ft) long from paw to tail, 20 m (66 ft) high from the base to the top of the head and 19 m (62 ft) wide at its rear haunches.

 The Sphinx is the oldest known monumental sculpture in Egypt and one of the most recognizable statues in the world.
 The archaeological evidence suggests that it was created by ancient Egyptians of the Old Kingdom during the reign of Khafre (c.
 2558–2532 BC).

 The archaeological evidence suggests that the Great Sphinx was created around 2500 BC for the pharaoh Khafre, the builder of the Second Pyramid at Giza.[1]
 The Sphinx is a monolith carved from the bedrock of the plateau, which also served as the quarry for the pyramids and other monuments in the area.[2]
 Egyptian geologist Farouk El-Baz has suggested that the head of the Sphinx may have been carved first, out of a natural yardang, i.e. a ridge of bedrock that had been sculpted by the wind.
-These can sometimes achieve shapes which resemble animals.
+These can sometimes achieve shapes that resemble animals.
 El-Baz suggests that the "moat" or "ditch" around the Sphinx may have been quarried out later to allow for the creation of the full body of the sculpture.[3]
+The stones cut from around the Sphinx's body were used to construct a temple in front of it, however neither the enclosure nor the temple were ever completed, and the relative scarcity of Old Kingdom cultural material suggests that a Sphinx cult was not established at the time.[4]
+Selim Hassan, writing in 1949 on recent excavations of the Sphinx enclosure, made note of this circumstance:

 Taking all things into consideration, it seems that we must give the credit of erecting this, the world's most wonderful statue, to Khafre, but always with this reservation: that there is not one single contemporary inscription which connects the Sphinx with Khafre, so sound as it may appear, we must treat the evidence as circumstantial, until such time as a lucky turn of the spade of the excavator will reveal to the world a definite reference to the erection of the Sphinx.[5]

 In order to construct the temple, the northern perimeter-wall of the Khafre Valley Temple had to be deconstructed, hence it follows that the Khafre funerary complex preceded the creation of the Sphinx and its temple.
 Furthermore, the angle and location of the south wall of the enclosure suggests the causeway connecting Khafre's Pyramid and Valley Temple already existed before the Sphinx was planned.
-The lower base level of the Sphinx temple also indicates that it doesn't pre-date the Valley Temple.[6]
+The lower base level of the Sphinx temple also indicates that it does not pre-date the Valley Temple.[6]

 Some time around the First Intermediate Period, the Giza Necropolis was abandoned, and drifting sand eventually buried the Sphinx up to its shoulders.
 The first documented attempt at an excavation dates to c.
 1400 BC, when the young Thutmose IV (1401–1391 or 1397–1388 BC) gathered a team and, after much effort, managed to dig out the front paws, between which he erected a shrine that housed the Dream Stele, an inscribed granite slab (possibly a repurposed door lintel from one of Khafre's temples).
 When the stele was discovered, its lines of text were already damaged and incomplete.
 An excerpt reads: